 As with any cut of beef in any price range, you want that cooking surface hot and ready for the first contact.
 If you don't hear the signature sizzle, you've jumped the gun.

-If your Wagyu has some excess fat around the edges, you can trim it off and melt it down as your cooking fat — that's how the pros do it in Japan.
-Delicious foods can absolutely be healthy.
+If your Wagyu has some excess fat around the edges, you can trim it off and melt it down as your cooking fat.
+That's how the pros do it in Japan.

 3. Cook Wagyu Beef Correctly